Seneca-SRT111-Fall2026/SRT111-Lab2/README.md

 **Instructions:**
 - Open lab2h.py and fill in the required fields in the comment section.
 - Create a variable called `pin`.
-Use the input() function to ask the user to enter a 4-digit PIN.
+Use the `input()` function to ask the user to enter a 4-digit PIN.
-- Use a while loop to keep asking for the PIN until the user enters 1234.
+- Use a while loop to keep asking for the PIN until the user enters the correct PIN `1234`.
-- Add a check to ensure the user enters a 4-digit number.
+- Add a validation check to ensure the user enters exactly 4 digits and that all characters are numeric.
 - Your output should look like this:
 ```
 Please type in your PIN: 0000